From the Water Quality Association

 People can be exposed to PFAS in a variety of ways, including eating food or drinking water contaminated with PFAS, exposure through working conditions at PFAS production facilities, and by the release during normal use of household products containing PFAS.

-It is estimated the drinking water supply for at least 16 million people is contaminated with PFAS.
+It is estimated the drinking water supply for over 110 million people in the United States is contaminated with PFAS.

 What are the potential health effects of PFAS?